jbirch/advent-rs/aoc-2022/README.md

 * Oh lordy, I'm using `Result` and `?` and friends to get at the values before I match them, but I could probably match the whole damn thing yeah?
 Maybe a refactor opportunity.
 Not sure what's clearer just yet.
 * I'm doing two `match`, but really you could do it all at once.
 * My test was correct, but the full answer was "high".
 My guess was 12313.
-My guess is that I done fucked up some mappings.
+My guess is that I have done fucked up some mappings.
   * Lol yes I was scoring the other dude, not me.
 11478 is better.
 But that's too low!
 * Fuck it, join them together.